 While we were in Reykjavik we took advantage of the free city walking tour with Eric.
 It was a brilliant way to see the city and it was an easy walk for the kids.
 Eric was a brilliant guide and we learnt so much about the history of Reykjavik.

 We also went on a Grayline City tour that took us out of Reykjavik and to some of the surrounding towns.
-This was an amazing tour as we were in a small mini bus and our guide Tanja was absolutely brilliant.
+This was an amazing tour as we were on a small minibus and our guide Tanja was absolutely brilliant.
 She spoke to us as we cruised around and answered any questions we had.
 For the people up the back of the bus we just passed down their questions and Tanja answered them over the little pa system she had.

-Luckily we visited at the best time to visit for the Northern Lights Iceland.
+Luckily we visited the best time to visit for the Northern Lights Iceland.
 Hence we did an Iceland Northern Lights Mystery Tour as well.
 This was a brilliant tour and the best bit is if you do not see or have what is deemed not a great view of the lights you are given the option of returning until you do get a good viewing!
-We had 2 nights available on our stay, You can read about our experiences HERE.
+We had 2 nights available during our stay.
+We recommend a Gray Line Iceland Northern Lights tour.
+You can read about our experiences HERE.

 Don’t- Think you will be the only ones on the tour.